buck-co/save-async/README.md

 ## Example Implementation: `GameDataExample`

 1. **Implement `ISaveable` in Your Class**
-    <br>Your class should inherit from `ISaveable` from the `Buck.GameStateAsync` namespace.
+    <br>Your class should inherit from `ISaveable` from the `Buck.SaveAsync` namespace.
     ```csharp
-    using Buck.GameStateAsync
+    using Buck.SaveAsync

     public class YourClass : MonoBehaviour, ISaveable
     {